 Getting the right education is the first step to achieving your financial goals much sooner than you otherwise would.
 Because while the rewards in the stock market can be high, with some of our traders earning thousands of dollars a week while others are making tens of thousands a month, in a high stakes game, the losses can be equally big without the right knowledge.

-The most successful traders I know and what I teach in our accredited education courses is to keep everything simple.
+The most successful traders I know and what I teach in our trading courses is to keep everything simple.
 Those with the simplest trading plans who know how to manage their risk will inevitably be far more profitable because a plan takes the emotion out of trading.
 Indeed, following a simple but profitable trading strategy and working with a trading mentor is the smartest thing you can do and the quickest way to grow your wealth.

 Mistakenly, far too many people still think that becoming profitable is a position reserved only for Wall Street geniuses.
 Why is this?
 I believe it’s largely due to the financial industry who have promoted for decades that retail investors will be more profitable under their seemingly professional watch.
 However, the Global Financial Crisis (GFC) made many people wise to the fact that this is simply not the case.
 Let me show you why.

 In my bestselling book, How to Beat the Managed Funds by 20%, I took the simplicity of what I teach to the ridiculous by demonstrating how you could do far better than the average institutional fund manager by investing directly in the top 20 stocks in the Australian market.
 Using these stocks I constructed two portfolios of 10 stocks each and calculated the returns over 8 years from 31 January 1997 to 30 January 2005 applying a simple buy and hold strategy.